We aim to undergird all our activities at St Thomas with prayer.

 To help you with your Prayer life

-A group meets on Thursday morning led by Meriel Cumming, from11am-12.30pm to pray for our Church and City.
+A group meets on Thursday evenings to prayer for renewal of our church and city.

 And there are others that meet to pray for specific ministries.